9orky/espago-api-php/README.md

 when your Customers are returning ones.

 # Fancy
-There is a simple Console Application to play with on your sandbox account! :-) To play with that you have to make some preparations first.
+There is a simple Console Application to play with using your sandbox account! :-) To make it usable we have to make some preparations.

+## Making credentials file
-1. In a main directory create PHP file called: _credentials.php_:
+In a main directory create PHP file called: _credentials.php_:

 ```php
 // credentials.php